Flying to Disneyland Resort? This guide will help you prep whether you’re headed to Disneyland Resort, San Diego or the Los Angeles area.

 If you’re still confused because regulations regarding Ubers change constantly and you’re not sure which shuttle companies are still in operation, visit the Disneyland with kids Facebook group where you can get almost instant feedback to these questions and more.

-If you’re flying to Disneyland in 2020 to see the reopening of Downtown Disney or just hopeful for when the theme parks themselves reopen, chime in with your questions or comments below.
+If you’re flying to Disneyland soon, chime in with your questions or comments below.